-Snorkeling in Silfra between the tectonic plates of America and Eurasia - an experience that should be on everyone's bucket list!
+Silfra is a fissure in Thingvellir National Park, Iceland, filled with cold water.
+It's located between the tectonic plates of America and Eurasia, and snorkling in this fissure is an absolutely an experience that should be on everyone's bucket list!

 I always say that finding new hobbies is my favorite hobby.
 That means you need to be open to trying new things and going out of the ordinary to experience something new.
 Living or visiting in Iceland gives you an amazing opportunity to try different types of activities.
 Even if the bucket list keeps getting longer I finally managed to cross something off: snorkeling in Silfra between the tectonic plates of Europe and America.